Skip to main content

 Will I need any specific equipment to study this course/programme?

-During the course, you will have access to the specialist Architecture Library, and other University libraries, and study spaces across campus.
-Within the School, you may use our computing suites and other facilities which include large-format plotters, a digital laser cutter, and a well-equipped workshop.
+During the course, you’ll have access to the specialist geography, planning, urban design, and architecture library, as well as other University libraries, and study spaces across campus.
+Within the School, you may use our computing suites and other facilities which include large-format plotters, 3D printer, and workspaces.

 Living costs